 The Latin Quarter

-Among the attractions found in the Latin Quarter we mention the Musée National du Moyen Age , the Musée National d'Histoire Naturelle the museum of the Institut du Monde Arabe , and the imposing Panthéon , a jewel of neoclassical architecture.
+Attractions in the Latin Quarter include the Musée National du Moyen Age , the Musée National d'Histoire Naturelle, the Institut du Monde Arabe , and the imposing Panthéon , a jewel of neoclassical architecture.

 Saint Germain and Montparnasse